-A certificate of attendance will be given if you’ve attended a minimum of 7 of the 8 online classes.
+A certificate of attendance will be given if you’ve attended a minimum of 7 of the 8 classes.

 Will I get homework?

 30 minutes of daily home practice is suggested to do between the sessions.
 These can be accessed through the Simply Mindfulness YouTube channel that you can subscribe to for free.
 This channel remains accessible after the course.
 Building up a regular home practice takes time and the course is designed to help you do this.
 Come with the intention to commit to a regular home practice and we will take it from there.
 People who develop a regular home practice find they are able to sustain the benefits of mindfulness beyond the course.
 If you are unable to commit to the home practice, you may notice a dip in your wellbeing after the course.
 However, even without having a regular home practice, you will still have a greater understanding about mindfulness and the confidence of knowing how to practice it when it is needed.

 Is it for everyone?